RWS/studio-api-docs/apiconcepts/filetypesupport/create_a_native_verifier_introduction.md

 The Sample Scenario
 --

-Native verifiers do not work on the intermediary (SDL XLIFF) files, but on the native document output.
+Native verifiers do not work on the intermediary (SDLXliff) files, but on the native document output.
 For this sample project let us imagine the following scenario:

 You need to localize XML files that looks as shown below: